To prevent a scam from happening to you:

 - Keep your Internet browser software up to date and use an anti-virus and anti-spam product.

-- Check your online account balances and transaction regularly for any discrepancies.
+- Check your online account balances and transactions regularly for any discrepancies.

 - Purchase a paper shredder and shred all pre-approvals and any other information or receipts being discarded that lists personal financial information.